biicode/docs/c++/examples/fit.rst

 Tests
 ^^^^^

-In this example you will calculate ,giving the coordinates, the angles and sides length of a polygon between 3 and 10 vertex.
-Then, create a project, open the example and execute:
+Calculate giving the coordinates, the angles and sides length of a polygon between 3 and 10 vertex.
+To start, create a project, open the example and execute:
-(if you are using CLANG you will need --version: )
+(if you are using CLANG you may need to use  ``clang --version`` to check it's higher than 3.5: )

 .. code-block:: bash